Edward Dusinberre, violin

 András Fejér, cello

 The members of the Takács Quartet are Christoffersen Fellows and Artists in Residence at the University of Colorado, Boulder.
-For the 23-24 season the quartet enter into a partnership with El Sistema Colorado, working closely with its chamber music education program in Denver.
 During the summer months the Takács join the faculty at the Music Academy of the West, running an intensive quartet seminar.

 The Takács Quartet is known for its innovative programming.
 In 2021-22 the ensemble partnered with bandoneon virtuoso Julien Labro to premiere new works by Clarice Assad and Bryce Dessner, commissioned by Music Accord.
 In 2014 the Takács performed a program inspired by Philip Roth’s novel Everyman with Meryl Streep at Princeton, and again with her at the Royal Conservatory of Music in Toronto in 2015.
 They first performed Everyman at Carnegie Hall in 2007 with Philip Seymour Hoffman.
 They have toured 14 cities with the poet Robert Pinsky, and played regularly with the Hungarian Folk group Muzsikas.